omeyenburg/unison-for-termux/README.md

 cd "$HOME/tmp/unison-${UNISON_VERSION}"

 # Build and install Unison
-# NATIVE=false tells the build system to use the OCaml bytecode compiler.
+# NATIVE=false tells the build system to use the OCaml bytecode compiler,
+# which makes large syncs slower but is necessary for Termux.
 make NATIVE=false
 make NATIVE=false install
 ```